Plumsail/forms-docs/source/designer/form-sets.rst

 .. _designer-customrouting:

-Custom routing based on conditions
+Custom routing
 -------------------------------------------------------------
-You are not limited to checking current user's group membership, using custom routing you can use any conditions to redirect users to specific form.
+You are not limited to checking current user's group membership, using custom routing you can use any logic to redirect users to specific form.

+Witch custom routing, you can check current item's fields, for example ID or Author fields, you can also check user's attributes, such as role or department, or you can get any other available information from SharePoint.
+Based on this information, you can redirect user to a different Form Set or URL.

 Custom routing always takes priority over group routing.
-So, if conditions are satisfied, users will get redirected to the custom form all the time, even if they belong to certain groups.
+So, if your custom code returns Id of a form set, users will get redirected to the corresponding form all the time, even if they do belong to certain groups.

 To add custom routing conditions, click *Routing* button: